pradovic/arweave-ans-104-indexer/README.md

 4. **Full spec support**: The spec itself allows for super large number of entries 32byte number, with Nx64 number of entrie pairs.
 In order to support this efficiently we would probably need a more robust approach, with the cluster of instances.

+5. **Resumability**: The CLI expects to finish in one go.
+In order to support resumability, we would need to mark down what was indexed so far.
+It would probably be helpful to use additional data storage for this.

 ---

 ## **Possible improvements**
 - Add data storage as cache for entries, to support super large number of entries that can not fit the memory
 - To support super large bundles, we would probably need to partition it and feed it to the more robust and large scale indexing cluster.
+- More extenstive edge-case unit testing.
+For this, I would need more investigation and experience with the protocol, as I suspect lot's of the things could go wrong, and it depends on the usage of the cli what should be supported and handled.
+- Test different buffer sizes